Union Station arch: History

 The arch was part of Columbus's Union Station, designed by Daniel Burnham in 1893.
 It was originally the northern of two identical grand archways in the elaborate High Street colonnade gateway to the station.
 The southern archway was demolished along with a third of the colonnade in May 1928, allowing the station entrance to be wide enough for trucks.

 The train station arcade had wood lath vaulted ceilings, covered in plaster.
 By 1973, the plaster was crumbling, and the arches became nesting places for pigeons, while moisture was causing the wood lath to rot.
 Storefronts were set behind the arches, all vacant by 1973 except for a cigar store.

 Amid declining rail traffic nationwide, Union Station was demolished from 1976 to 1979 to make way for the Greater Columbus Convention Center.
 Demolition began at 6 pm on Friday, October 22, 1976.
 Demolition contractors S.G.
 Loewendick & Sons demolished nearly the entire arcade; the arch was the only intact remnant.
 At 4 pm the next day, preservationists George C. Smith and Judy Kitchen contacted attorney C. William Brownfield to write a formal complaint, which Judge George Tyack signed at 5:45, and demolition was stopped by 6 pm that day.
 The preservationists expressed difficulty finding an available judge, as many of them were attending an Ohio State football game at the Ohio Stadium that day.
 One writer recalled that the attorney drove to the station promptly with the order, handing it to the demolition crew moments before the arch was to come down.
 The order noted that improper procedures were followed in planning its demolition.
 Battelle then allowed the historical society 120 days to remove the remaining remnant of the demolition, the single arch left standing; Battelle offered no funds to help preserve or move the arch.
 Organizers were determined to save the arch, after losing the fight to preserve the Alfred Kelley mansion several years earlier.

-The arch was disassembled and moved to a site nearby in April 1977, and was re-constructed in the new landscaped "Arch Park" in October 1979; the .7-acre park opened on June 7, 1980.
+The arch was disassembled and moved to a site nearby in April 1977, and was reconstructed in the new landscaped "Arch Park" in October 1979; the .7-acre park opened on June 7, 1980.
 In March 1999, the arch moved to its current location, as the Arch Park site made way for a Nationwide Insurance parking garage.
-A set of decorative cherubs and medallions topped each of the ends at the top of the arch; the pieces were removed and placed in storage during the move to McFerson Commons, and have not been restored atop the arch since then.
+A set of decorative cherubs and medallions topped each of the ends at the top of the arch; the pieces were removed and placed in storage during the move to McFerson Commons and have not been restored atop the arch since then.

 The arch has since become a symbol for the city and local organizations.
 The Columbus Landmarks Foundation has incorporated the arch into its logo since 2018.